This post contains some affiliate links (See Disclosure Policy)

 Baileys Coffee Creamer (Irish Cream) is the perfect non-alcoholic substitute for this recipe!

 So, if you’re looking for an easy, fun and delicious St. Patrick’s Day breakfast or brunch recipe, give this a overnight french toast casserole a try!

 If you love Baileys Irish Cream, check out these 10 Baileys Irish Cream Desserts you need in your life!

 Baileys Irish Cream Overnight Baked French Toast Casserole

 - 1 loaf Irish soda bread or thick french bread

 - 1/2 cup Baileys Irish Cream *substitute Baileys coffee creamer Irish Cream (non-alcoholic)

 - 1/2 cup maple syrup * I use low sugar maple syrup

-The next day, preheat oven to 350 degrees F. Remove from refrigerator and bake in preheated oven for 40 minutes.
+- The next day, preheat oven to 350 degrees F. Remove from refrigerator, leave the foil on and bake in preheated oven for 40 minutes.